 My 14-year-old son has been treated for an ingrown toenail about six times in the past year.
 We have an appointment today to possibly have it permanently removed.
 Does the toenail on the big toe serve a specific purpose?
-Will he suffer any consequences after removing ingrown toenails?
+Will he suffer any consequences by having it removed?

 The toenail’s primary purpose is to protect the surface of the toe.
 A toenail that has been surgically removed can be expected to grow back, however.
 It will not be a very complicated surgery, but, to prevent ingrown toenails, cut the nails straight across – never curved as you may cut fingernails.
 Your son has to be sure shoes fit properly (a challenge sometimes, when children and their feet are growing quickly).